michael-milette/moodle-filter_filtercodes/README.md

 ### For use in courses

 * {coursename} : Display the full name of the current course or the site name if not in a course.
+* {coursename ID} : Display the full name of the course specified by the course ID.
 * {courseshortname} : Display the short name of t he current course or the site short name if not in a course.
 * {coursestartdate dateTimeFormat} : Course star t date.
 Will display "Open event" if there is no start date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {courseenddate dateTimeFormat} : Course end date.
 Will display "Open event" if there is no end date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.